-Rich Lauver is a
+Rich Lauver is an electronic

-keyboardist, guitarist, electronic musician, and photographer
+keyboardist, guitarist, educator, and photographer

 living in Baltimore, Maryland.
 Born in Pittsburgh, Pennsylvania in

 1956, he lived in that city's Scott Township suburb until 1967.
 While